pinterest/ktlint/documentation/snapshot/docs/api/custom-integration.md

 # Custom integration

-!!! warning
-    This page is based on Ktlint `0.49.x` which has to be released.
-Most concepts are also applicable for `0.48.x`.

 ## Ktlint Rule Engine

 The `Ktlint Rule Engine` is the central entry point for custom integrations with the `Ktlint API`.
 See [basic API Consumer](https://github.com/pinterest/ktlint/blob/master/ktlint-api-consumer/src/main/kotlin/com/example/ktlint/api/consumer/KtlintApiConsumer.kt) for a basic example on how to invoke the `Ktlint Rule Engine`.
 This example also explains how the logging of the `Ktlint Rule Engine` can be configured to your needs.